monodera/pyflatuicolors/README.md

 # pyflatuicolors

-pyflatuicolors is a python module to access to the flat UI colors.
+pyflatuicolors is a python module to access to the flat UI colors by their names.

 ## Flat UI Colors
 See [http://flatuicolors.com/](Flat UI Colors) for more details.